demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-add-restriction-to-target-group

 ***
-Add a restriction to a target group
+Add a restriction in a targetgroup
+category: Target Group Restrictions.

 #### Base Command